 - Sports medicine and rehabilitation

 - Regenerative and alternative medicine

-If you are suffering from an Achilles injury, the first step to improving your health and returning to your normal activities is to schedule an evaluation at Performance Health.
-Our physicians are experts in foot and knee injuries and can help you get back to performance-level health.
+If you are suffering from tendonitis pain, the first step to improving your health and returning to your normal activities is to schedule an evaluation at Performance Health.
+Our physicians can help you get back to performance-level health.
 Call one of our New York offices at 212.486.8616, or fill out the form on this page to request an appointment now.